yuukioosaka/spring-dbsc/README.md

 route, a guarded `payment` route, and a logout route.
 Read it first when wiring the library up; it is the smallest complete integration.

-## What is not in this repository

-- `dbsc-toolkit/` and `dbsc.html` — the protocol specification and reference implementation this library was built against.
-They are separate artifacts and are not redistributed here; the conformance vectors this build tests against are vendored under `src/test/resources/vectors/`.
-- `dbsc-toolkit/spec/vectors` is the origin of those vendored vectors.
-If you have the toolkit checked out, copy from there rather than editing the copies by hand.

 ## Wiring it into your own app

 ### 1. Get the auto-configuration on the classpath